 Before uploading your profile video, please ensure it meets these technical requirements:

-- The video has good lighting and clear audio quality
+- Good lighting and clear audio quality

-- The video file is under 500MB
+- File size under 500MB

 What to include in your video

-Your therapeutic approach: Briefly explain your philosophy and methodology.
+- Your therapeutic approach — briefly explain your philosophy and methodology.
 What makes your approach unique?

-What clients can expect: Describe what a typical session with you looks like.
+- What clients can expect — describe what a typical session with you looks like.
 Do you use specific techniques or frameworks?

-Your personality: Let your authentic self come through.
+- Your personality — let your authentic self come through.
 Clients want to know if they'll feel comfortable working with you.

 Tips for recording

-Keep it natural: Speak as if you're talking to a potential client in your consultation room.
-Avoid reading from a script β notes are fine, but authenticity matters more than perfection.
+- Keep it natural — speak as if you're talking to a potential client in your consultation room.
+Avoid reading from a script — notes are fine, but authenticity matters more than perfection.

-Be concise: Aim for 30-90 seconds.
+- Be concise — aim for 30–90 seconds.
 This is enough time to introduce yourself meaningfully without losing the viewer's attention.

 What to avoid